 Some services have been developed for transferring small amounts, while others are better suited to large transactions.
 Some can arrange payments quickly at a higher cost, while others may do it cheaper but take a few days longer.
 Some are designed with the everyday consumer in mind, while others are focused on business money transfer.

-Below, I will provide an overview of the services that can help you transfer money to Ireland.
+Below, we will provide an overview of the services that can help you transfer money to Ireland.
 We will also cover some of the factors you should consider when selecting a service for your own needs.
-And finally, I will give you a quick heads up of what to expect when signing up with your service of choice.
+And finally, we will give you a quick heads up of what to expect when signing up with your service of choice.

 Send money to Ireland: A list of services

 Here is a comprehensive list of services that can help you transfer money to Ireland.
-Beside the name of each service, I have also included the total number of currencies they transact, their speed of transfer, their average cost, and their score as received in our review.
-If you would like to learn more about a specific service, I encourage you to read our review in its entirety.
+Beside the name of each service, we have included its average cost, speed of transfer, receiving countries, and our review score – sorted from highest to lowest.

 |wdt_ID||Service||Ave. cost||Speed||Countries||Our score||Review|